dxc-technology/online-devops-dojo/online-devops-dojo/welcome/step3.md

-The **Yellow Belt DevOps Dojo** has been designed to ensure that as you progress through the module labs on the curriculum, you will be using your own dedicated copy of the "Pet Clinic" application.
+The **Online DevOps Dojo** has been designed to ensure that as you progress through the module labs on the curriculum, you will be using your own dedicated copy of the "Pet Clinic" application.

 As you work through the labs, your progress will be saved to your own copy of the Pet Clinic applications' Git repository.
 You can consider this copy a sandbox if you will, where you can learn, evaluate, try things out and hopefully have some fun safe in the knowledge that you can't impact any other learners.